Teacher Professional Development

 Equip yourself with the tools to readily incorporate the visual arts into your daily teaching.
-All professional development programs combine contextual information with modeled instruction, practical gallery sessions, and participatory activities that relate to general areas of state and national curriculum and standards.
-Sessions may be booked for PreK-12 educators from a variety of disciplines and are designed to meet teachers’ needs, and appeal to multiple learning styles.
-Teachers may request a focus on artworks from a specific portion of our collection, or an introduction to all collections.
+All workshops combine modeled instruction in the galleries with participatory activities and art-historical content that link to core academic subjects and curriculum standards.
+Sessions may be booked for PreK-12 educators from a variety of disciplines and are designed appeal to multiple learning styles in the classroom.
+Teachers may request a focus on artworks from a specific area of our collection.
 See the menu below for topics offered year-round.
-Certificates of Connecticut Professional Development Completion available in lieu of discontinued CEUs.
+Certificates of Connecticut Professional Development Completion available.

-Call 860-838-4170 or email firstname.lastname@example.org to schedule a professional development session today.
+Scheduling: Call 860-838-4170 or email email@example.com to schedule a professional development session.
 Sessions require a minimum of four weeks advance booking.

-Learning to Look: Discover methods of teaching with artworks across the curriculum by developing perceptive eyes.
-Learn how to “read” images as primary sources and to create dialogues around works of art with your students in order to address curricular goals.
-Explore how the process of careful looking can exercise and enhance students’ observational, critical thinking, and oral presentation skills.
+Discover methods of teaching with artworks across the curriculum by developing perceptive eyes.
+Learn how to “read” images as primary sources and to create dialogues around works of art with your students.
+Explore how the process of careful looking exercises students’ observational, critical thinking, and oral presentation skills.

-Art and Writing: Learn to incorporate writing into your visual arts curriculum or reenergize your current language arts lessons with creative writing prompts.
-Investigate how works of art can serve as educational vehicles for the development of students’ literacy skills in the areas of written description, narration, analysis, interpretation, and creative expression.
+Learn to incorporate writing into your visual arts curriculum or re-energize your current language arts lessons with creative writing prompts.
+Investigate how works of art serve as educational vehicles for the development of students’ literacy skills in the areas of written description, narration, analysis, interpretation, and creative expression.

-Homeschooler’s Toolbox: A “Learning to Look” training for homeschooling parents, this session provides the foundational principles for drawing meaning from works of art to address various curricular goals.
-Participants will receive a complimentary CD of images from our permanent collection for at-home use.
+A “Learning to Look” training for homeschooling parents, this session provides the foundational principles for drawing meaning from works of art to address various academic subjects.
+Participants will receive a complimentary disc of images from our permanent collection for at-home use.

-Out and About: Think outside the box!
-Our educators will come to your school or organization to facilitate any of the topics listed above.
+Think outside the box!
+Our educators will come to your school to facilitate any of the topics listed above.
 A slide projector and laptop must be provided.
-This is available only as an in-service training.
+Offsite presentations last up to 3.5 hours.